ENSURE ENVIRONMENTAL SUSTAINABILITY

 Integrate the principles of sustainable development into country policies and programmes and reverse the loss of environmental resources

-- Forests are a safety net for the poor, but they continue to disappear at an alarming rate.
+- Forests are a safety net, especially for the poor, but they continue to disappear at an alarming rate.

-- Afforestation and the natural expansion of forests have reduced the net loss of forest from an average of 8.3 million hectares annually in the 1990s to an average of 5.2 million hectares annually between 2000 and 2010.
+- An increase in afforestation, a slight decrease in deforestation and the natural expansion of forests have reduced the net loss of forest from an average of 8.3 million hectares annually in the 1990s to an average of 5.2 million hectares annually between 2000 and 2010.

 Reduce biodiversity loss, achieving,